Key Takeaways

 Pilling: understanding this phenomenon

-Pilling refers to the gradual appearance of small balls of fluff, called pilling, on the surface of a fabric.
+Pilling refers to the gradual appearance of small balls of lint, called pills, on the surface of a fabric.
 These pills are formed by fibers which detach from the fabric and clump together into small balls.

 Several factors can cause pilling to appear on clothing:

-There are different degrees of pilling depending on textile materials.
+There are different degrees of pilling depending on the textile materials.
 Woolens like mohair are very sensitive.
 Cotton pills moderately while synthetic materials like polyester are quite durable.
-But what about viscose?
+But what about viscose ?

 Viscose has the reputation of being one of the fabrics that pills easily.
 Due to its delicate and soft texture, this material tends to relax its fibers under the effect of friction.
 The slightest friction against the skin, the buttons of a jacket or the back of a chair is enough to cause the appearance of unsightly lint.